korreman/sway-overfocus/README.md

 See the [usage](usage.md) page for details on constructing focus commands.
-The following config section is a good starting point, but commands can be configured granularly.
+The following config section is a good starting point, but commands can be configured granularly to suit your needs.

     bindsym $mod+h exec 'sway_bfocus split-lt float-lt output-ls' bindsym $mod+j exec 'sway_bfocus split-dt float-dt output-ds'